farskid/farzadyz.com/README.md

    `$ yarn dev`
 2. Visit [http://localhost:3000/](http://localhost:3000/) to find your server running.

+## Deploy

+Deploy to a draft URL by running `yarn deploy`

+Deploy to prod by running `yarn deploy:prod`

+> Make sure you export the project before deploying

 ## Create a new blog post

 Blog posts are stored inside [content/posts](content/posts).